xpdustry/javelin/README.md

 })
 ```

-## Tips
+## Notes

-- The socket isn't reusable, **do not start nor close it yourself** !!!
+- The Javelin socket isn't reusable, **do not start nor close it yourself** !!!

-- Javelin does not support Arc collections such as `Seq`, `ObjectMap`, ... (it may
-  still work, but it will be terribly optimized).
+- If you manage your servers in bulk, you can force them to wait for the javelin server
+  to open with the `fr.xpdustry.javelin.socket.initial-connection-timeout` property (in seconds).

+- Javelin does not currently have a way to customize the serialization of events, so make sure to
+  only use simple java objects in your event classes.

 - You can add `wss` support on javelin with a reverse proxy like nginx.
   Example with [certbot](https://certbot.eff.org/) :